-7. Chapter V. Studies supporting the potency or efficacy of allogeneic human somatic stem cell-based products
+7. Chapter V. Studies supporting the potency or efficacy of autologous human somatic stem cell-based products

-- A well-designed study on experimental animals and/or cells should be performed to demonstrate, to a scientifically reasonable and technically possible extent, the functional expression, the sustainability of effects, and/or anticipated clinical efficacy (proof of concept) of an allogeneic human somatic stem cell-based product. - 2.
+- 1. A well-designed study with experimental animals and/or cells should be performed to demonstrate, to a scientifically reasonable and technically possible extent, the functional expression, the sustainability of effects, and/or anticipated clinical efficacy (proof of concept) of an autologous human somatic stem cell-based product. - 2.
 For transgenic cells, demonstrate the expression efficiency, sustainability of expression, and biological activity of the desired products derived from the transgene.
-Discuss the rationale of the transgene expression products as active ingredients for anticipated clinical efficacy (proof of concept) of the allogeneic human somatic stem cell-based product in question. - 3.
+Discuss the rationale of the transgene expression products as active ingredients for anticipated clinical efficacy (proof of concept) of the autologous human somatic stem cell-based product in question. - 3.
 Where appropriate products derived from the processing of animal somatic stem cells and/or disease model animals are available, use them to study the potential therapeutic efficacy of the product. - 4.
 At the beginning of the clinical trial, detailed experimental studies will not necessarily be required if scientific literature and/or other information supports the prediction that the potency or efficacy of the product in question will be markedly superior to that of a different therapeutic method.

 8. Chapter VI.
-Pharmacokinetics of allogeneic human somatic stem cell-based products performed to an extent that is technically possible and scientifically valid.
-Thereby, these experiments are expected to estimate the survival of cells/tissues administered to patients and the duration of their effect and to determine if the intended efficacy is successfully achieved.
+Pharmacokinetics of autologous human somatic stem cell-based products

+Pharmacokinetic studies of the internal behavior of transgene expression products or cells/tissues that constitute the final products (these studies may include assessment of the absorption and distribution in experimental animals), should be performed to an extent that is technically possible and scientifically valid.
+Thereby, these experiments are expected to estimate the survival of cells/tissues administered to patients and the duration of their effects, and to determine if the intended efficacy is successfully achieved.
 (Note: Testing methods may include histological studies, human Alu sequences amplification by polymerase chain reaction (Alu-PCR), magnetic resonance imaging (MRI), positron emission tomography (PET), single photon emission computed tomography (SPECT), and bioimaging.)